rsdoiel/rsdoiel.github.io/blog/2016/08/16/From-Markdown-and-Bash-to-mkpage.md

 Likewise integrating some JSON data from weather.gov is relatively straight forward.
 The hardest part is discovering the [URL](http://forecast.weather.gov/MapClick.php?lat=34.0522&lon=118.2437&DFcstType=json) that returns JSON!
 Notice I have added a weather field and the URL.
-When data is recieved back from weather.gov it is JSON decoded and then passed to the template for rendering using the "range" template function.
+When data is received back from weather.gov it is JSON decoded and then passed to the template for rendering using the "range" template function.

 ```shell